 Now what is the object of this machinery?
-It is to enable members to consider measures rather more informally and more expeditiously than they could under the rigid roles of the House of Representatives; and going into committee also gives them an opportunity to see the bill as a whole, amended, before they are obliged to vote on its passage bill to the House."
-The motion is carried, the Speaker who has been providing as Chairman reports that the committee of the whole House has had under consideration such and such a bill, and reports it back to the House with a recommendation that it pass, with sundry amendments, or without amendment, as the case may be.
+It is to enable members to consider measures rather more informally and more expeditiously than they could under the rigid rules of the House of Representatives; and going into committee also gives them an opportunity to see the bill as a whole, amended, before they are obliged to vote on its passage.
+For when the bill has been read the control of the contro through, section by section, the clerk pausing when an amendment is proposed, and resuming the reading when all amendments to the clause have been acted on, the member in charge moves "that the committee rise and report the The motion is carried, the Speaker takes the chair again, and the member who has been presiding as Chairman reports that the committee of the whole House has hed under consideration such and such a bill, and reports it back to the House with a recommendation that it pass, with sundry amendments, or without amendment, as the case may be.
+Then the first question is on agreeing to the amendments made in committee of the whole.
+If no objection is made, they are voted on in a lump, but fequent ly, by agreement, some one or more amendments are reserved to be voted on separately, and then the yeas and nays bill, it may be said that the liberty to offer amendments is one of the most usesul of helps to good legislation, has been far too much curtailed already.
+If the House of l'epresentatives were to go into committee on every bill, as the enate does, many crude and unworkaligible and practical- Youth's Companion.
+Frenchy's Lucid Explanation.